-Our hope is that by the end of this guide you’ll expand your understanding of white wine and you’ll be able to order your next glass or bottle without hesitation.
-Now let’s get ready to explore the beautiful world of white wines, get ready to take some notes, there’s a lot to learn!
+We hope that by the end of this guide, you’ll expand your understanding of white wine and be able to order your next glass or bottle without hesitation.
+Now let’s get ready to explore the beautiful world of white wines.
+Get ready to take some notes.
+There’s a lot to learn!

 How Its Made

-Similar to red wine, white wine is categorized based on the grape varietal it’s made from, there are over 20 grape varieties used around the world!
-We’ll go through 6 of the most popular wines and grape varietals later in this article.
+Similar to red wine, white wine is categorized based on the grape varietal it’s made with, there are over 20 grape varieties used around the world!
+We’ll go through 6 of the most famous wines and grape varietals later in this article.

-Warm climates for example tend to yield fruitier wines because the grapes grown in warm climates ripen quicker, produce more sugars and have thicker skins.
-Higher sugar levels allow for higher alcohol content, these wines often have full-bodies, are darker in colour and are sweeter than cold climate wines.
+Warm climates, for example, tend to yield fruitier wines because the grapes grown in warm temperatures ripen quicker, produce more sugars and have thicker skins.
+Higher sugar levels allow for higher alcohol content, and these wines often have full bodies, are darker in colour and are sweeter than cold climate wines.

-Cooler climates produce grapes lower in sugars, preserving its acidity making it harder for the grapes to ripen and giving it more of a tart flavour.
-These wines are often dry with a light-body and lower alcohol content.
+Cooler climates produce grapes lower in sugars, preserving their acidity and making it harder for them to ripen, giving them more of a tart flavour.
+These wines are often dry with a light body and lower alcohol content.

-Wines may also be classified by the year they were produced, this is referred to as the vintage of a wine.
-Generally, white wine doesn’t have as much tannin as red wines and don’t last as long when stored.
+Wines are classified by the year they were produced.
+This is referred to as “the vintage of a wine.”
+Generally, white wine doesn’t have as much tannin as red wines and doesn’t last as long when stored.
 However, there are a few exceptions to this rule.

 A wine’s vintage reflects the weather patterns of the year it was produced.
-Based on that year’s weather wine drinkers are able to determine the harvest quality and in turn, the quality of the wines produced that year.
+Based on that year’s weather, wine drinkers are able to determine the harvest quality and in turn, the quality of the wines made that year.

 Wines that do not have a vintage date are called blended wines.
 These wines are usually more affordable everyday table wines.

-Another classification you’ll be hearing often is wine’s body type, this refers to the wines texture, weight and the way it feels in your mouth.
+Another classification you’ll be hearing is a wine’s body type.
+This refers to the wine’s texture, weight and the way it feels in your mouth.

 6 Classic White Wines To Try

-1. Chardonnay said to be the most popular white wine in the world is named after a grape variety that originated in Burgundy, France.
+1. Chardonnay, the most popular white wine in the world, is named after a grape variety that originated in Burgundy, France.
 Chardonnay is a dry (not sweet) white wine with a medium or full body, medium acidity and low in tannins.

 Un-oaked chardonnay is more floral and fruitier.
 Flavours may include apples, pineapple, pear and citrus.

 2. Sauvignon Blanc originates in the Bordeaux region of France.
-Its drier than chardonnay, light-bodied and has high acidity.
-Sauvignon Blanc is a great choice if you are looking for a light wine with more subtle flavours.
+It’s drier than chardonnay, light-bodied and has high acidity.
+Sauvignon Blanc is an excellent choice if you want a light wine with more subtle flavours.

-5. Moscato hailing from Italy is made from muscat grapes is sweeter than Rieslings and is very fruity.
+5. Moscato hailing from Italy is made from muscat grapes, is sweeter than Rieslings, and is fruity.
 Moscatos can be still or have a light fizz.
 Expect to taste notes including honeysuckle, orange blossom and mandarin orange.

-6. Contrary to the name, White Zinfandel isn’t actually white.
-In fact, it’s a pink-coloured white wine that can range from dry to extra sweet.
-Originating in California it was initially made on accident at Sutter Home winery and sold off as cheap sweet wine, white zinfandels have since gained popularity especially with new wine drinkers that prefer a sweeter wine.
+6. Contrary to the name, White Zinfandel isn’t a white wine.
+It’s a pink-coloured white wine ranging from dry to extra sweet.
+Originating in California, it was initially made on accident at Sutter Home winery and sold off as cheap sweet wine; white zinfandels have since gained popularity, especially with new wine drinkers that prefer a sweeter wine.
 Taste notes include strawberry, melon, cherry, raspberry and vanilla.